MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-labels.md

 ---
-title: "Tutorial: Use a timer in your Matching Game"
+title: "Tutorial: Add a timer to your matching game"
 description: In this tutorial, you use reference variables to control labels in Visual Studio using C# or VB Windows Forms.
 You add a timer to run your Matching Game.
 dev_langs:
   - "CSharp"